-While the U.S. Environmental Protection Agency (EPA) does not include glyphosate on its list of carcinogens, a 2015 study by the World Health Organization (WHO) reveals a link to multiple types of cancer.
-The WHO conducted a thorough review of existing research into glyphosate’s cancer-causing potential; based on these findings, they classified glyphosate as a probable carcinogen.
+While the U.S. Environmental Protection Agency (EPA) does not include glyphosate on its list of carcinogens, a 2015 study by the World Health Organization (WHO) reveals a link between glyphosate and multiple types of cancer.
+WHO conducted a thorough review of existing research into glyphosate’s cancer-causing potential.
+Based on these findings, they classified glyphosate as a probable carcinogen.

-There are currently 8,000 lawsuits against Monsanto in state and federal courts.
-The first case to go to trial in 2018 involved a groundskeeper who was accidentally soaked in the herbicide on two separate occasions and was later diagnosed with non-Hodgkin lymphoma.
+There are currently over 8,000 lawsuits against Monsanto in state and federal courts.
+The first case to go to trial in 2018 involved a groundskeeper who was accidentally soaked in the herbicide on two separate occasions and was later diagnosed with non-Hodgkin’s lymphoma.
 He was awarded $289.5 million after a jury concluded that his disease was caused by his exposure to Roundup.
-The most recent lawsuit, filed by two California farmers who both contracted non-Hodgkin lymphoma, returned an award of $2.055 billion, including $55 million in compensatory damages and a staggering $2 billion in punitive damages against Monsanto.
+The most recent lawsuit, filed by two California farmers who both contracted non-Hodgkin’s lymphoma, returned an award of $2.055 billion, including $55 million in compensatory damages and a staggering $2 billion in punitive damages against Monsanto.

 The products liability lawsuits against Monsanto allege that:

-- Glyphosate is a carcinogen
+- Glyphosate is a carcinogen.

-- Monsanto knew that their product could cause cancer
+- Monsanto knew that their product could cause cancer.

-- Monsanto failed to warn consumers about the potential risks of using Roundup
+- Monsanto failed to warn consumers about the potential risks of using Roundup.

-- Monsanto intentionally misled consumers and government agencies about the dangers of glyphosate
+- Monsanto intentionally misled consumers and government agencies about the dangers of glyphosate.